albamerdani/deepsea-python-task/README.md

 ### Run the app
 To run the application for the reports please run the main.py python file under the repository folder.

-Run the below commands in your terminal

 First install Python3 and Flask in your environment.

 `pip3 install flask ` or `pip install flask`

-To run the application locally:

 In terminal go to the path of deepsea-python-task repository.

 Go with `cd /path/to/repo/directory`

+Then install python libraries and packages required for this task under requirements.txt file

+`pip3 install -r requirements.txt
+`

+To run the application locally:

 Windows